Hepatitis B Virus and Pregnancy

 Anyone with hepatitis B should be tested for hepatitis A virus (HAV) and get vaccinated if they’ve never had it before.
 The hepatitis A vaccine can be given during pregnancy.
 Hepatitis A can cause more serious liver damage in a person with hepatitis B.

-People with hepatitis B need to avoid all alcohol, even when not pregnant.
+Anyone with hepatitis B should avoid all alcohol, even when not pregnant.

 Quick Facts